noahbroyles/Music/user-manual.md

 To get a URL to a YouTube video, type `geturl` at the prompt.
 You can then enter a search phrase which will return a URL.
 Videos with 'lyrics' in the title are preferred for obvious reasons.
 The program will ask whether you would like to download the `mp3` from that URL, and whether you would like to play it when it downloads.
 Respond with `yes/no`.

+### Playls:
+To play a playlist, enter `playls` at the prompt.
+You will be shown a list of all `pls` files in the same directory with a number associated with them.
+To play one, enter the playlist number.
+To exit from here, enter `0`.